 California Democrats agree to delay health care worker minimum wage increase to help balance budget

-Democrats in California agree to delay the increase for about 426,000 workers.
+Democrats in California have agreed to delay a minimum wage increase for about 426,000 health care workers to help balance the budget

 SACRAMENTO, Calif. -- Democrats in California have agreed to delay a minimum wage increase for about 426,000 health care workers to help balance the state's budget.

+The agreement between Gov. Gavin Newsom and legislative leaders is part of a larger plan to close an estimated $46.8 billion budget shortfall — the second year in a row the nation's most populous state has had a multi-billion dollar deficit.

-The increase was supposed to start on July 1.
-The agreement, announced Saturday and which must still be approved by the state Legislature, would delay that increase until Oct.
-15 — but only if state revenues between July and September are at least 3% higher than what state officials have estimated.
+Health care workers in California were supposed to get a raise on July 1, part of a plan to gradually increase their pay to $25 per hour over the next decade.
+Now, if approved by the state Legislature next week, they could get that raise on Oct.
+15 — but only if California's revenues between July and September are at least 3% higher than what state officials have estimated.

-If that doesn't happen, the increase will not start until January at the earliest.
+If that doesn't happen, the raise won't start until Jan.
+1 at the latest.

+The delay preserves a hard-fought victory for one of the state's largest labor unions — and one of Democrats' largest campaign donors.
+Dave Regan, president of Service Employees International Union-United Healthcare Workers West, said workers are disappointed they won't get raises this summer.

+“But we also recognize and appreciate that legislative leaders and the Governor listened to us as we mobilized and spoke out this year to insist that, despite a historic budget deficit, California’s patient care and healthcare workforce crisis must be addressed,” he said.

-The minimum wage for most people in California is $16 per hour.
-Gov. Gavin Newsom signed two laws last year that increased the minimum wage for two groups: Fast food workers and health care employees.
+The minimum wage for most people in California is $16 per hour, which is already among the highest in the nation.
+The minimum wage for fast most food workers in California is $20 per hour, an increase that began in April and has had ripple effects across the state.

-The new fast food minimum wage is $20 per hour and took effect on April 1.
-The new health care worker minimum wage is $25 per hour and was slated to be phased in over the next decade.
-The first increase was supposed to begin on July 1.

-But unlike the fast food minimum wage, the increase for health care workers impacts the state's budget.
-That's because California employs some health care workers and also pays for health benefits through its Medicaid program.
+But increasing wages for health care workers is trickier because of the impact on the state budget.
+California employs some health care workers, and it also pays for medical benefits through the state's Medicaid program.

 The Newsom administration had previously said the minimum wage increase would cost the state about $2 billion.
 But if delayed until January, the increase will cost the state's general fund about $600 million — a figure that would rise yearly to reflect scheduled increases until it reaches $25 per hour for most health care workers.

-“Of course, workers are disappointed that not every low-wage worker in health care will receive raises this summer as the law initially scheduled,” said Dave Regan, president of Service Employees International Union-United Healthcare Workers West.
-“But we also recognize and appreciate that legislative leaders and the Governor listened to us as we mobilized and spoke out this year to insist that, despite a historic budget deficit, California’s patient care and healthcare workforce crisis must be addressed.”

-The agreement is part of a plan to close an estimated $46.8 billion deficit in the state's budget.
-Newsom and the Democrats who control the state Legislature have been negotiating on how to close the shortfall.
+California's revenues, while declining for much of the past two years, have rebounded recently.

+“We are confident that the initial raise for workers who have not yet received it will happen in the Fall,” Regan said.

-The agreement they announced Saturday includes $16 billion in budget cuts, including a $110 million cut to scholarships for prospective college students from middle-income families and $1.1 billion in cuts to various affordable housing programs.
+In total, the budget agreement would approve $297.9 billion in spending over the next fiscal year that begins on July 1.
+Newsom and legislative leaders agreed to $16 billion in cuts, including $110 million to a program that helps students from middle-class families pay for college and $1.1 billion in reductions across various affordable housing programs.

-The agreement would pull $5.1 billion from the state's savings account while delaying $3.1 billion in other spending and shifting $6 billion in expenses to other funds.

 But Newsom and lawmakers agreed to abandon some previously proposed budget cuts, including one that would have stopped paying for people to care for some low-income disabled immigrants who are on Medicaid.